ssheggrud/Mod_20_Project/README.md

  - An Amazon Relational Database Service to host a PostgreSQL instance which will serve as a data repository, and a start and end point for the machine learning model.

- - Both supervised and unsupervised categorical machine learning approach using TensorFlow which predicts election outcomes on categorical column attributes.
+ - Supervised categorical machine learning approach using TensorFlow which predicts election outcomes on categorical column attributes.

  - Dashboard composition with Tableau and Plotly composed with distribution of data, outliers, trends, hypotheses, predictions and conclusions.